kathteam/kath-pvp-client/README.md

 npm run lint
 ```

-This will check your Python code in the backend directory using pylint.
+For frontend directory this will check and automatically fix the Typescript code using ESLint.
+In the backend directory it will check the Python code using pylint.

 ## Build